 We know how busy middle school can be.
-Therefore, our Sixth Grade program will be scheduled once per week on Sundays from 9:30 am to 12:30 pm or Fridays from 4:15 to 7:30 pm.
+Therefore, our Sixth Grade program is scheduled once per week on Sundays from 9:30 am to 12:30 pm or Fridays from 4:15 to 7:30 pm.
 The Friday track includes mandatory attendance at Shabbat services.
 Please note that the Friday track only is available to students with intermediate or advanced Hebrew.

 The Sixth Grade program includes the following:

 • The prayer curriculum focuses on the Shabbat morning and afternoon services and the specific prayers required for becoming a b’nai mitzvah, thus preparing your children for b’nai mitzvah mentoring, the private lessons in which the children learn their particular Torah and Haftarah portions.

 • The Modern Hebrew component focuses on verbal skills and comprehension and learning through games, drama and technology.

 Music and the arts have always been important components of Jewish culture and they play a significant role in the overall school curriculum.
 We want our students to be acquainted with Jewish art in its many creative expressions.
 We also strive to give students many opportunities to express their feelings and connections to Judaism and to Israel through our art enrichment: music, dance, literature, arts and crafts.

-Shabbat and holidays is another essential ingredient in our curriculum.
+Shabbat, Israel and the holidays are another essential ingredient in our curriculum.
 Students in every level, from Pre-Kindergarten through Sixth grade, explore the themes and values of our festivals and holy days and experience them in many creative ways.

 Family Education Programs